-Enphase Microinverters are hands down, the best Microinverters on the market.
+Enphase Microinverters are hands down the best Microinverters on the market.
 But is a Microinverter the right option for your home?
-This Enphase review will first point out the advantages of using Enphase Microinverters: reliability, shading, flexibility, safety, and individual panel monitoring.
+This Enphase review will kick off with an update – a couple of youtube videos.
+In these videos I show why enphase isn’t neccesarily the shade solution we all thought it was.
+Below the videos, I explain the Pro’s and Cons of Enphase microinverters.

 The Pros of Enphase Micro-inverters

 1. Reliability in comparison

 In the last five years, we have installed about 3200 micros on 156 homes.
 Half of these systems are over four years old, so they are close to halfway through their ten-year warranty period.
 To date, we’ve had only six microinverter failures (0.18%) and a few communication issues that I’ll address later.